Experiencing Bratislava through the eyes of a local, an expat, and a biker.

 On the positive side, as someone who isn't familiar with the city, I enjoy exploring it.

-I must say, Bratislava is beautiful!
+Thankfully, I could still see a bit of the city and beyond thanks to the few exceptions in the similar stay-at-home order as the UK had.
+I found my way around, and I must say, Bratislava is beautiful!
 It surpassed my expectations by a long shot.
-Apart from some interesting architecture, I like its geographical settings.
+Apart from some architecture, I like its geographical settings.
 There are flatlands, hills, and a river that goes through it.

 Such disposition opens arrays of possibilities for an active lifestyle.

-Bratislava has its bike park, so naturally, that was one of the first places I went to.
-I didn't learn about the routes beforehand, and I ended on a black run.
+And indeed, Bratislava has its bike park.
+Naturally, that was one of the first places I went to.
+I didn't learn about the routes beforehand, and I ended up on a black run.
 I like natural singletracks that allow playing with some degree of rough terrain, and the first half of the trail was just that, conjuring up a smile on my face.

 However, the lovely rock garden was getting steeper and steeper, and in no time, I felt like I went off a rock-climbing location.
 It became a challenging workout for both my technical abilities and physical strength, and the place quickly reminded me that I am not one of the Athertons siblings by a long shot.
 Finally, there was a section where I had to ditch all my dignity and walk a few altitude meters down.
 Pffff.
 One thing was clear, though: if I want to improve my riding, Bratislava has me covered.